-Getting here took me longer than I expected, and after almost seventeen hours on the road, I found myself in the darkness of the night, on a rugged, rocky shore of Atlantic Ocean, listening to the sound of breaking waves somewhere beyond the reach of my flashlight.
-I stayed there until the morning to catch the first light and wander on rocks in complete solitude.
+The journey from Northern Virginia to the Schoodic Point took me longer than I anticipated, and after almost seventeen hours on the road, I found myself in the darkness of the night, on a rugged, rocky shore of Atlantic Ocean, listening to the sound of breaking waves somewhere beyond the reach of my flashlight.
+I stayed there overnight.
+In the early morning and was wandering on rocks in complete solitude. air and

-Fog is not unusual in Acadia.
+Fog is a usual thing in Acadia.
 Depending on the season chances to witness this weather phenomenon vary, but most opportunities fall to August.
 During this month it is so common that locals sometimes refer to this time of the year as the Fogust.
-It is beautiful if you see the fog covering the Frenchman Bay while standing atop of the of Cadillac Mountain, or walk by the ocean shore and witness it up close.
+It is enchanting to stand atop of the Cadillac Mountain and watch a white blanket rolling over the Frenchman Bay, or walk by the ocean shore and witness that up close.
 The shore option became my experience and left long-lasting memories.
 It is so calming to see the white wall moving above the ocean wiping off the horizon line, making the scene around you absolutely boundless, but not infinitely distant.

 Fog, Schoodic Point

 The primary route through Acadia on the Mount Desert Island is the loop road that connects park's lakes, mountains, forests, and the coast.
 This scenic drive has several parking areas and pullouts, where you can stop, enjoy views, and, where posted, read interesting facts about your surrounding.
 Most of the road is one way, and there is a fee collected at the entrance station.

 Park Loop Road

 The scenic Ocean Path Trail meanders for approximately two miles from Sand Beach to Otter Cliff.
 It provides fantastic views of the ocean and the coastal line.
 I had little time to explore it properly and put on my to-do list for the next time.